Posted on: October 8, 2020

 While the ability to read and mostly understand short passages is a prerequisite for the reading portion of the ACT, it’s also a prerequisite for all sections of the ACT.
 In some ways, the ACT Reading section is simply about quickly finding information presented in paragraph form.
 If given sufficient time, the vast majority of students would get a near-perfect score.
-The main thing holding back most students’ accuracy is the intense time pressure the test puts on the Reading (and Science) portions of the test.
+The main thing holding back most students’ accuracy on this section is the intense time pressure.

 The only thing of interest that many students find in the ACT Reading is within their own engagement with it.
-On other sections of the test, there are lots of ways I can be very specific in helping students: When you see punctuation on the English section, think about where your sentences are.
-If you don’t know what to do on a Math section geometry problem, try to draw in a radius or make a triangle.
+On other sections of the test, there are lots of ways I can be very specific in helping students: When you see punctuation on the English section, think about how your sentence is constructed.
+If you don’t know what to do on a geometry problem in the Math section, try to draw in a radius or make a triangle.
 Always do battling hypotheses passages last on the Science section.

 For the reading, though, we need to be curious about how our brains process information and the principles of an efficient strategy design.
 While there is no right process that is going to work for everyone on the ACT Reading section, there are ways we can develop an approach that will work best for each of us.